Psychotherapy Services

 Child and Adolescent Psychotherapy

 I provide psychotherapy for children and adolescents experiencing anxiety, ADHD, mood or behavioral changes, school-related stress, family transitions, and emotional challenges.
-My approach is developmentally informed and supportive, helping young clients build coping skills, improve emotional regulation, and strengthen self-esteem.
-As a former school social worker and therapist in foster care and adoption settings, I bring a strong understanding of attachment, trauma, and school-based dynamics.
-I work collaboratively with parents and caregivers to support the child’s emotional and functional needs at home, in school, and in daily life.
+My developmentally informed approach helps build coping skills, improve emotional regulation, and strengthen self-esteem.
+As a former school social worker and therapist in foster care and adoption settings, I also work closely with parents and caregivers to support children’s emotional and functional needs at home, in school, and in daily life.

 Family and Couples Therapy